saishyam43-oss/Global_Electronics_Sales_Dashboard/README.md

 #### ⭐ Key Insights
 - **Females aged 26–35** exhibit the **highest CLTV (> $5,500)** and highest AOV.
 - **Male CLTV increases sharply in older groups**, peaking at **56–65** and **65+**.
-- Both genders show **midlife dips** (36–55) in CLTV and AOV.
+- CLTV for females shows a clear **midlife dip**.
+CLTV for males is more stable and increases, peaking at 56–65.
 - AOV remains **consistent** across demographics (~$2,100–$2,250), supporting stable forecasting.

 #### 💡 Action Recommendations
 - Prioritize premium retention and upsell strategies for the **26–35 female group**.
 - Nurture senior male customers with **loyalty and exclusive value programs**.
-- Investigate causes behind midlife CLTV dips and adjust product mix or engagement accordingly.
+- Investigate causes behind midlife CLTV dip for females and adjust product mix or engagement accordingly.
 - Use stable AOV to **optimize pricing, bundling, and promotion strategy**.

 ---